 - Currency: The currency used in Bangkok is Thai Baht (THB ; ฿.)
 Average conversion to peso (as of this writing) is at 1.6PHP per 1THB.

-- Mode of payment: Shops in Bangkok usually only accept cash.
+- Mode of payment: Shops in Bangkok usually accept cash as payment.
 But there are restaurants and hotels that still accept credit cards though.

-- Language: English language isn’t that exercised in Bangkok.
+- Language: English language isn’t that widely used in Bangkok.
 Most locals might struggle to communicate with you in English.
 Nevertheless, they are still very willing to help you with your needs.

-- Clothes: In Bangkok, basically, you can wear pretty much whatever you want- of course, not in the temples.
-There are no dress code around the city.
+- Clothes: In Bangkok, basically, you can wear pretty much whatever you want.
+But there’s obviously an exception in their temples.
+There is no dress code around the city.
 Bangkok is dominated by a tropical monsoon season.
-Meaning, it has 3 seasons- hot season from March to June; rainy season from July to October; cold season from November to February.
-Hence, base your clothing on the seasons- wear light clothes during the hot season and wear warm clothes during the cold season.
-Additionally, if you are planning to visit the temples, make sure you are in a decent attire- no tank tops, shorts, or anything revealing.
+Meaning, it has 3 seasons–hot season from March to June; rainy season from July to October; cold season from November to February.
+Hence, base your clothing on the time of your visit.
+Wear light clothes during the hot season and wear warm clothes during the cold season.
+Additionally, if you are planning to visit the temples, make sure you are in a decent attire–no tank tops, shorts, or anything revealing.